FrankLawrence/Obsidian-Vault/Computer Programming/Computer Organization/Basic Processing Unit.md

 (Links:: [[Computer Organization]])
 # Some Fundamental Concepts
 - processor fetches one instruction at a time and performs the operation
-- instructions are fetched from successive meory locations until a branch or jump instruction is encounterd
+- instructions are fetched from successive memory locations until a branch or jump instruction is encounterd
 - processor uses *program counter* to keep track of the address of the next instruction After fetch, PC is updated
 - instruction is placed in *instruction register*: interpreted, or decoded by control circuitry